 - Cervical mucus, or vaginal discharge, may appear clearer, thinner, and stretchy, like raw egg whites

 - Slight pain or cramping in your side

 Know when you ovulate:

 Ovulation usually happens 14 days before your next period begins, but it can vary from month to month -- even in women with regular cycles.
 To get a better sense of when you’re ovulating, chart your basal body temperature and your cervical mucus.
-You might also use an over-the-counter ovulation predictor kit to check for hormonal changes in your urine before ovulation.
+Use an over-the-counter ovulation predictor kit or OPK, ovulation tracking bracelet, or lab tests to check for hormonal changes before ovulation.